apache/couchdb-documentation/src/api/server/common.rst

     :>header Content-Type: :mimetype:`application/json`
     :code 200: Request completed successfully
-    :code 404: The server is unavaialble for requests at this time.
+    :code 404: The server is unavailable for requests at this time.

     **Response**: